Answers · Pricing

 Custom illustration, original photography, brand strategy, advanced animation, and complex CMS architecture can justify it.
 For most Colorado small businesses, that scope is overkill.
 Be sure you're paying for things customers will notice.

-Initially yes, long-term often no. WordPress sites need security updates, plugin maintenance, and break more often.
-A modern static or React-based site costs more upfront but less to maintain.
+Initially yes, long-term often no. Template platforms like WordPress need security updates, plugin maintenance, and break more often.
+A modern custom React-based site costs more upfront but less to maintain over 3+ years.

 Do I own my website after it's built?